-A year and a half ago, at age 39, I was studying for an exam required to maintain my status as a board-certified anesthesiologist.
+At age 39, I was studying for a bogus exam required to maintain my status as a board-certified anesthesiologist.
 Most of the study materials were only peripherally related to my actual job, and the practice questions were equally inane.
 I started wondering if I would have to repeat the process in 10 years.

 A google search between study sessions quickly opened my eyes to the concepts of Financial Independence and Retiring Early.
-The FIRE blogging community provided me with a great education, and over the last 6 months has welcomed me graciously as one of their own.
+The FIRE blogging community provided me with a great education and welcomed me graciously as one of their own.

 Once I tracked our expenses more closely and sold a house where we once lived, the numbers lined up beautifully.
 With 25 years of expenses in my portfolio, most of which would be immediately available in early retirement, I could call myself Financially Independent.
 Fantastic!